CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Compare to a CPU version:

-In CPU version we may use grid algorithm to jitter the initial rays, but in GPU version we jitter the rays with Jitter algorithm.
-And their results are almost the same.
+In CPU version we may use grid algorithm to jitter the initial rays, but in GPU version we jitter the rays randomly.
+Their results are almost the same.

 - Further optimized: NULL